penfree/partialdockersave/README.md

 * What's the purpose of this tool

 Sometimes, we need to use `docker save` to dump the image and then transfer it to an enviroment without internet.
-We could have met a problem that the result filesize is always too big.
+A problem could be met that the result filesize is always too big.

-In fact, we may already have an old image in the dest server which is much the same with new image.
-This tool help you to save only the layers that doesn't exist in the old images.
+In fact, we may already have an old image in the dest server which is almost the same with new image.
+This tool helps you to save only the layers that doesn't exist in the old images.

 ## Install